-Building bridges between the social sciences, humanities, and the natural sciences in a wide variety of research projects in order to further understanding of long-term human ecodynamics and climate change.
+Interface of social sciences, humanities, and the natural sciences; long-term human ecodynamics and climate change.

 Astrid Ogilvie studies the human ecology of Arctic and Subarctic regions; the environmental, social, and human history of countries bordering the North Atlantic; studies of sustainability and adaptability in Iceland, Greenland, Norway and Canada; changing seasonality in the Arctic; the historical climatology of northern Europe and reconstruction of sea ice incidence; syntheses of proxy climate records; North Atlantic fisheries history; the Viking Age; environmental humanities; the medieval literature of Iceland; and the analysis of primary historical texts in the Nordic languages.

 - St Andrews Article Prize in European Environmental History, European Society for Environmental History, 2019

 - Fellow, Royal Meteorological Society, UK, 2013